The Best Cenotes in Cancun You Must Visit in 2024

 One of Yucatan’s biggest draws is its beautiful cenotes.
 Keep reading to find out more about the best cenotes in Cancun for a fun-filled stay in Mexico.

 I should probably mention at this point that there actually are no cenotes in Cancun.
-To see them you’ll have to travel a little further outside of the city to other parts of the Yucatan Pensinsula.
+To see them you’ll have to travel a little further outside of the city to other parts of the Yucatan Peninsula.
 Many can be found not too far from the city.
-The best cenotes in Cancun are actually close to Valladolid, Playa del Carmen and Tulum.
+The top cenotes in Cancun are actually close to Valladolid, Playa del Carmen and Tulum.

-Entrance fees to the best cenotes in Cancun vary depending on popularity.
+Entrance fees to the best cenotes in Yucatan Peninsula vary depending on popularity.
 The most expensive cenotes are the most popular ones while the off-the-beaten-path, smaller cenotes seem to be much cheaper.

-I recently spent 5 months in the Cancun area exploring all the amazing cenotes and it was one of my favourite things about this region of Mexico- make sure not to give these top cenotes in Yucatan a miss.
+I recently spent 5 months in the Cancun area exploring all the best cenotes in Mexico and it was one of my favourite things about this region – make sure not to give these top cenotes in Yucatan a miss.

 Some of the cenotes such as Cenote Oxman and Cenote Ik-Kil require you to climb down quite a few stairs in order to get to the water at the bottom.

-Getting around really depends on where you base yourself.
+Getting around all the cenotes really depends on where you base yourself.
 You’ll find that all the best cenotes in Cancun are actually extremely spread out throughout Yucatan and Quintana Roo.
 To visit many of them and to move from one to another, you’ll need a car.